snikolaj/pic16f1705quadthermometer/README.md

 # PIC16F1705 Temperature Sensor Display Project

 This project demonstrates how to sample multiple analog temperature sensors on a PIC16F1705 microcontroller and display the temperature readings in Celsius on a 16x2 LCD display.
+It's accurate to ~0.4C.

 ## Hardware Requirements